TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 <a id="overflow"></a>
 `OVERFLOW`</br>
 Use the OVERFLOW clause to specify the action to be taken upon the eviction event.
-For persistent tables, setting this to 'true' will overflow the table evicted rows to disk based on the EVICTION_BY criteria.
-Setting this to 'false' will cause the evicted rows to be destroyed in case of eviction event.
+For persistent tables, setting this to 'true' overflows the table evicted rows to disk based on the EVICTION_BY criteria.
+Setting this to 'false' causes the evicted rows to be destroyed in case of eviction event.
 !!!
 Note:
-	The default action for OVERFLOW is to destroy the evicted rows.
+	The tables are evicted to disk by default.

 <a id="expire"></a>
 `EXPIRE`</br>